svecosystem/formsnap/sites/docs/content/components/field.md

 ## Composition

-Since the `<Form.Field />` component doesn't render any HTML elements, it's a common practice to create a wrapper component around it to have consistent styling and behavior across your forms.
+Since the `Field` component doesn't render any HTML elements, it's a common practice to create a wrapper component around it to have consistent styling and behavior across your forms.

-For example, you may always want to render the `<Form.Validation />` component for every field.
+For example, you may always want to render the [ValidationError](/docs/components/validation-error) component for every field.
 Instead of manually including it every time, you can create a wrapper `<CustomField />` component that includes it automatically.

 To maintain the type safety of the component, we'll need to use some generics, which eslint sometimes complains about, so if you see a yellow squiggly line, it's likely a false positive and you can ignore it.